florianbrinkmann/lazy-loading-responsive-images/README.md

 * Option to additionally load the unveilhooks plugin of lazysizes.
 This enables lazy loading of audio, video, scripts, and more.
 * Support for images inside the text and HTML widget.
 Does not work for galleries in the widgets.
 * Support for Gravatars.
+* Autoloading of classes with Composer.

 **Changed**

 * Changed plugin name to »Lazy Loader«.
 * PHP comment style for inline comments.
 * Moved settings to the media settings page and removed the customizer section.
+* Renamed the class files in `src`.

 **Fixed**